 Do you outsource software development?
 Are you planning to outsource a project in 2018?
-If yes, then you may want to consider doing smart outsourcing using the “Divide and Rule” approach, enabled by a new technology.
+If yes, then you may want to consider doing smart outsourcing using the “Divide and Rule” approach, enabled by the Xsemble technology.

 In this, you outsource the development of only tiny individual modules of software (which we sometimes call software molecules) as opposed to outsourcing the development of the entire software.